 Consider a weld neck type flange, as shown in Figure 8-15 with m bolts.
-If the fasteners are equally preloaded by FV/m and consequently stretched by , the two flanges will bend by while also being compressed by .
+If the fasteners are equally preloaded by FV/m and consequently stretched by , the two flanges can bend by while also being compressed by .
 This preloading is represented in the joint diagram of Figure 8-17 by the triangle SPV.